Niklas explores the role of gender in conflict and post-war development. (he/they)

 Katharina manages GPPi’s communications, publications and outreach activities. (she/her)

-Amanda leads the institute’s efforts in digital communications and public outreach. (she/her)
+Amanda leads the institute’s digital communications and outreach efforts. (she/her)

 Wolfgang’s expertise includes global governance, economic institutions, and public-private partnerships.